zaboople/essay/Software/OOP.md

           //etc...
       }

 Same as before: the private things can only be referenced by functions in the same file.
 Does it make my life easier?
 In this case, yes, and yet again because of scope control.
 Some structs are trivial enough that no scope control is needed, but in this case, it makes sense.
+In fact, it *really* makes sense because mutable state - the stuff hiding in our struct variables - is very tricky, and while some functional-programming obsessives want such outlawed entirely, scope control is a very pragmatic mitigation for the mutable state problem.

 Yet again, we've made the program a little bit more straightforward without any serious cognitive overload.
 We just need one more thing to get to object-oriented programming proper.